driwand/tips/README.md

 ```
 git rebase -i 'SHA^'
 ```
-A file will appear where you are goign to change pick to edit.
+A file will appear where you are going to change pick to edit.

 Do your updates (add/suppress files) then stage changes.
 ```
 git commit --all --amend